Skip to content

 Features

-• Supports both class I and II typing with good accuracy.
+• Supports both class I and II typing with high accuracy.

 Installation